Lærdalsøyri: History

 The village center is listed as a national "heritage village" and tourists come to see the old city center with its 161 wooden houses that date from 1700 to 1800.
-Old Lærdalsøyri used to be a trading port between east and west in Norway.
-It is located near the head of Sognefjord, one of the longest fjords in Norway, which meant sea-going ships could carry goods deep inland before landing them at the village for the over-land journey into eastern Norway.
+The old village of Lærdalsøyri used to be a major trading port between east and west in Norway.
+It is located near the head of Sognefjord, one of the longest fjords in Norway, which meant sea-going ships could carry goods deep inland before landing them at the village for the overland journey into eastern Norway.

 Historically, several of the County Governors of Nordre Bergenhus lived in Lærdalsøyri while in office including Christian Ulrik Kastrup, Michael Conrad Sophus Emil Aubert, and Johan Collett Falsen.

 2014 fire

-At 22:56 (11:56 pm) on 18 January 2014, local fire departments were alerted to a fire in a residence on the Kyrkjegata road.
+At 22:56 (10:56 pm) on 18 January 2014, local fire departments were alerted to a fire in a residence on the Kyrkjegata road.
 Winds fanned the flames towards the town center, and the fire spread to a nearby forest, threatening the Old Lærdalsøyri heritage area.
-The town was evacuated at 00:30 (12:30 am), with residents evacuated to a hotel in the nearby municipality of Aurland.
+The town was evacuated at 00:30 (12:30 am), with residents evacuated to a hotel in the neighboring Aurland Municipality.
 By 04:00 in the morning, over thirty houses were in flames.